 Our final afternoon climb was Old Blue, and I paused to look around at the summit while Sandman went a few yards ahead and looked around the trees, where the trail hooked a left.
 I threw my pack over my shoulder to continue as he turned to me and shook his head, motioning for me to put my pack back down.
 “This is a good place to dry our gear,” he grins.
-The fella around the corner was drying himself and all his gear and using the surrounding bushes as his clothesline.
+The fellow was drying himself and all his gear around the corner and using the surrounding bushes as his clothesline.
 It was too early for eyeball trauma, so I dropped the pack and unpacked my tent and bag.

 The climb down Blue was a different hike than the climb up.
 I reached the first slab of rock with metal rungs and hissed slightly as I stepped down too quickly, and my shoe slid across the metal.
 I froze and then looked down (always a mistake).
 This was going to be a long, slow climb down.
 I’m not afraid of heights, and lowering myself on thin, bent metal bars that appeared decades old, was a pain in the ass.

 We made it down the ancient granite slabs, and as I paced behind Sandman, I was startled to see him disappear into the bushes to the left of the trail.
 He had fallen and was sprawled in the brush on the trail’s edge.
 I was beginning to understand where all the blood on his clothing had come from.
-I helped him u made sure he was ok, and we continued down the trail.
-A few minutes l er, we arrived at the road, and Sandman barely skipped a beat in dropping his pack and whipping out his cell phone in one smooth movement.
+I helped him ensure he was ok, and we continued down the trail.
+A few minutes later, we arrived at the road, and Sandman barely skipped a beat in dropping his pack and whipping out his cell phone in one smooth movement.

-We had planned to go on to the next shelter, but I had told Sandman that if he could reach Pine Ellis, we would go in for the night.
-According to our guide, there was no signal, and we needed to call from the top of Old Blue, where we had just found no signal.
+We had planned to go to the next shelter, but I had told Sandman that if he could reach Pine Ellis, we would go for the night.
+Unfortunately, according to our guide, there was no signal, and we needed to call from the top of Old Blue, where we had just found no signal.
 I watched as he reached Pine Ellis with one weak bar on his phone.
 He turned and grinned, informing me they would be there in 20 minutes.

 David arrived in 20 minutes and whisked us away to the land of hot showers and hot food.
 Once at Pine Ellis, I settled into my room, grabbed a shower, sat on the porch, and chatted with Eileen for a bit.
 I had met her and Paul 15 years earlier when I had hiked through the area.
 Paul had since passed away, but Eileen was still running the place with David’s support.
 I expect she will probably retire soon.